GuidesBest time

 Can you see the northern lights in December?

-Yes - December has some of the longest nights of the year, giving maximum darkness.
-However, December is not statistically the most geomagnetically active month.
-The darkness advantage is real, but September and March tend to produce stronger aurora events.
-December is excellent for polar night destinations like Tromsø and Finnish Lapland, where the total darkness amplifies even moderate displays.
+Yes - December has close to the longest nights of the year, giving maximum darkness.
+It also sits at the lower end of the September-to-March season's range for average aurora activity - within statistical noise of most of the rest of the season, and only clearly lower than the top of that range (currently March and October).
+December is excellent for polar night destinations like Tromsø and Finnish Lapland, where total darkness amplifies even moderate displays.

 Why is aurora more active at the equinoxes?